grnydawn/tigereye/README.rst

 What is tigereye?
 -----------------

 Tigereye is a portable command-line utility for creating plots from various sources of data.
 It advocates incremental plotting that you can immediately see the effect of changes made in command-line.
 Until satisfied, you can generate plots through a very quick cycle of "change-run-see".
-In addition, tigereye can read data from various formats and compactly modify them for plotting in command-line.
-Tigereye also supports importing data and plots that could be created independently.
+In addition, tigereye can read data of various formats, compactly modify them on command-line, and output modified data as the form of plots as well as texts.
+Tigereye also supports importing plots as well as data that could be created independently.

 ---------------------------------
 Installing from github repository